BAPTISM & CHURCH MEMBERSHIP

 To register for Infant/Child/Special Baptism:

-- Click here#Registration form for ICSB 1/2022 will be available from 28 Jan 2022.to access the online registration form.
+- Click here#Registration for ICSB 2/2022 is closed.
+Please consider ICSB 3/2022; online registration form will be available between 26 Aug – 19 Sep 2022.to access the online registration form.
 The form must be accompanied with a copy of either parent’s Wesley Methodist Church membership certificate.

-- Please note that the link#Registration form for ICSB 1/2022 will be available from 28 Jan 2022.to the registration form is activated only during the registration period (please refer to the schedule below).
+- Please note that the link#Registration for ICSB 2/2022 is closed.
+Please consider ICSB 3/2022; online registration form will be available between 26 Aug – 19 Sep 2022.to the registration form is activated only during the registration period (please refer to the schedule below).

 Please note that those baptised as infant or children are not automatically members of Wesley Methodist Church.
 They will be enrolled as a Preparatory member of church.
 They may decide to be confirmed and received as full member of the church after their 16th birthday and completion of the Baptism and Membership Class.